 How to Get TIN Number for Business Purposes

 Warning: There are only two ways on how get TIN number online and TIN ID.
 Don’t accept if someone will offer you to get TIN number online or for TIN ID.

 Who can apply for TIN online?
-According to the eREG System web application system for various taxpayer registration services, such as TIN issuance, payment of registration fee, and issuance of Certificate of Registration.
-In addition, it is available for corporate or Non-Individual Taxpayer-Employers to facilitate the Taxpayer Identification Number (TIN) of their employees.
+According to the eREG System web application system for various taxpayer registration services, such as TIN issuance, registration fee payment, and Certificate of Registration issuance.
+In addition, it is available for corporate or Non-Individual Taxpayer-Employers to facilitate their employees’ Taxpayer Identification Number (TIN).
 Therefore, Corporate or non-individual employers registered with the Bureau shall enroll an authorized user to access the system and issue its new employees’ TIN without existing TIN.

 The eREG System is currently available for use by Corporate taxpayers only.
 In addition, for registration of your new employees, please visit the Revenue District Office where you are registered.
 Click here for more details on how to apply for the TIN online using eREG.

 Online services suit those who don’t want to lose their patience in the long line.
 Therefore, these services are very efficient, especially for those working full-time and with no time to go to their local BIR office.
 However, this online registration is only for employers, not for all.
 Indeed, if you don’t have an employer, you will get your TIN on the nearest RDO.

 Don’t be sad if you lost your TIN or can’t remember.
 There are still ways to get your TIN.
 First, you can ask your employer who can verify your TIN using the Ereg system.
 Second, you can email or visit your RDO to verify your TIN.

 If you’re working abroad and need to set up a TIN, you have options according to the RMC 103-2020.